 We created questions unique to Culture Amp’s onboarding process, like, “The Customer Journey Induction was a good use of my time,” to determine if the orientation session content is being perceived as beneficial for new hires.

 True to our value of learning faster through feedback, the feedback of my experience as a user of the Culture Amp platform has enabled our product team to take those learnings and apply them to the templates we make available to our customers.

 With the latest version of our onboarding surveys, I have been better able to isolate the parts of our hiring and onboarding processes that would benefit from further iteration.

 - Share out more meaningful data with our onboarding and executive teams.

-- Review the responses to see if there are gaps or extra support needed for a new hire in their first couple of weeks and alert their mentors.
+- Review the responses to see if gaps or extra support are needed for new hires in their first couple of weeks and alert their mentors.

-Being able to take my experience using our platform and influence the design of the product to improve it not only internally, but for other users out there like myself, has been a gratifying journey.
-I hope that through the changes we have made to the templates other People Geeks will be able to learn faster through the feedback they receive as well.
+Taking my experience using our platform and influencing the design of the product to improve it internally and for other users like myself has been a gratifying journey.
+I hope that through the changes we have made to the templates, other People Leaders will be able to learn faster through the feedback they receive.